paulrad/kick-happy-api/README.md

 Kick-Happy-Api (aka KH/A - differs of the front version called KH/W) is a simple kickstarter for your Node.JS projects using the HapiJS framework.
 KHA give a simple approche and the good way to start the development of your next API as fast as possible.

+## Requirements

+- You need to setup a mongodb server
+- That's all :)

 ## Quickstart

 ```bash